-The Autorité de Contrôle Prudentiel et de Resolution (the "ACPR") is responsible for the supervision of the banking and insurance sectors in France and authorizes any regulated entity such as credit institutions, investment firms, insurance companies, financing companies and payment institutions.
+The ACPR is responsible for the supervision of the banking and insurance sectors in France and authorizes any regulated entity such as credit institutions, investment firms, insurance companies, financing companies and payment institutions.
 The ACPR is responsible for prudential supervision but is also the competent authority when it comes to clients' protection and financial crime, more specifically AML-CTF matters.
-The Autorité des Marchés Financiers (the "AMF") is the French financial markets regulator and is responsible for regulating the market, its participants and investment products distributed via these markets and is also responsible for ensuring that investors are properly informed.
+The AMF is the French financial markets regulator and is responsible for regulating the market, its participants and investment products distributed via these markets and is also responsible for ensuring that investors are properly informed.

-Macquarie Capital France Société Anonyme ("MCF") within the Non-Banking Group and the French branch of Macquarie Bank Europe Designated Activity Company ("MBE DAC") within the Banking Group are regulated by both the ACPR and the AMF.
-They are required to comply with French legislation and regulatory requirements set out by the ACPR and AMF in the form of codes, regulations and guidance issued from time to time (collectively, the "French Rules"), as applicable.
+Macquarie Capital France Société Anonyme ("MCF") within the Non-Banking Group and the French branch of Macquarie Bank Europe Designated Activity Company ("MBE") within the Banking Group are regulated by both the ACPR and the AMF.
+The French branch of Macquarie Asset Management S.à r.l. ("MAMES") within the Non-Banking Group was incorporated on April 22, 2024, and is supervised by the AMF.
+These entities are required to comply with French legislation and regulatory requirements set out by the ACPR and AMF in the form of codes, regulations and guidance issued from time to time (collectively, the "French Rules"), as applicable.
 The French Rules include, among others, requirements as to capital adequacy, liquidity adequacy, systems and controls, corporate governance, market conduct, financial crime, conduct of business and the treatment of customers.